REGIONAL ROUNDUP

 episode 103

-We also heard about a water conservation program in Western Colorado and a horse rescue group working to save animals from auction and protect them from kill buyers.
+We also heard about a water conservation program in Western Colorado and a horse rescue group working to save animals from auction and protect them from being sold to kill buyers.

 Then, we heard about a Navajo community in southeastern Utah that recently got running water… for the first time.